Peter L. Malkin: Philanthropy, boardships, and awards

 Malkin is the founding chairman of the Grand Central Partnership, Inc. and of the 34th Street Partnership, Inc.; and a founder and director of The Fashion Center Business Improvement District.
 Malkin is co-chair of the Real Estate and Construction Council of Lincoln Center for the Performing Arts, Trustee Emeritus and co-chair of Trustee Emeritus Council of Lincoln Center for the Performing Arts, co-chairman emeritus of the Real Estate Council of the Metropolitan Museum of Art, founder and chairman emeritus of the Dean's Council of the John F. Kennedy School of Government at Harvard University, co-founder and honorary co-chair of the Committee Encouraging Corporate Philanthropy, a director emeritus of U.S. Trust Corporation, a member of the board of advisors for Bank of America Global Wealth Investment Management, a vice president and director of the Realty Foundation of New York and a partner in the New York City Partnership, a governor emeritus of the Real Estate Board of New York, a former member of the Mayor's Business Advisory Committee during the administration of Mayor Rudolph Giuliani, and former member of the Board of Overseers of Harvard College; the recipient of 3 National Honor Awards, trustee emeritus and chairman of the Council of the National Trust for Historic Preservation.
 Malkin is the founder of Merritt Parkway Conservancy, Greenwich Tree Conservancy and Greenwich Green & Clean, all non-profit organizations based in Connecticut.

 Malkin has served on 15 different committees at Harvard University, and Harvard's Indoor Athletic Building was renamed the Malkin Athletic Center in 1986 in honor of his $4M donation to renovate it.

 In 2012, he was awarded the Jack D. Weiler Award by the United Jewish Appeal of New York.
 Malkin also served as vice president of Federation of Jewish Philanthropies.

 Personal life

-He is married to Isabel Wien, who is also Jewish, daughter of real-estate investor Lawrence Wien.
-They have three children: their daughter, Cynthia Allison Malkin, is married to Richard Blumenthal, who was elected a United States senator from Connecticut in 2010; son Anthony Edward Malkin is married to Rachelle Lisa Belfer, granddaughter of Arthur Belfer, at Temple Emanu-El in Manhattan; and son Scott David Malkin is married to Laura Rice Russell and became a co-owner of the New York Islanders in 2014.
+He is married to Isabel Wien, daughter of real-estate investor Lawrence Wien.
+They have three children: their daughter, Cynthia Allison Malkin, is married to Richard Blumenthal, who was elected as United States senator from Connecticut in 2010; son Anthony Edward Malkin is married to Rachelle Lisa "Shelly" Belfer, daughter of Robert A. Belfer and granddaughter of Arthur Belfer, and their wedding took place at Temple Emanu-El in Manhattan; and son Scott David Malkin is married to Laura Rice Russell and became a co-owner of the New York Islanders in 2014.
 His grandson, Matt Blumenthal is currently a Connecticut State Representative serving the 147th District of Connecticut.

-His son, Tony currently resides in Queenstown, New Zealand.
-Tony Malkin organised an exclusive party with a reported $10,000 fireworks show on New Years Eve 2022.
-Shortly after midnight, firefighters were called to the property to contain an out of control fire started by the fireworks display.
-The fire was controlled by 2:30am.